Installing NP-View Server

-NP-Live has been designed to be easily installed by a single person in less than an hour.
+NP-View Server has been designed to be easily installed by a single person in less than an hour.
 This article provides step-by-step instructions on the installation process, which includes:

 - Provisioning a server

-- Downloading NP-Live
+- Downloading NP-View server

-- Installing NP-Live
+- Installing NP-View server

 - Installing a SSL Certificate